joyeecheung/node/doc/api/vm.md

 1. If the `evaluateCallback` passed to its constructor throws an exception synchronously, `evaluate()` returns a promise that will be synchronously rejected with that exception.
 2. If the `evaluateCallback` does not throw an exception, `evaluate()` returns a promise that will be synchronously resolved to `undefined`.

-This is the case even if the `evaluateCallback` is an asynchronous function, any asynchronous operations it performs will only have effect after `evaluate()` has returned.
-If an `evaluateCallback` rejects asynchronously, that rejection will be not reflected in the promise returned by `evaluate()`.
+The `evaluateCallback` of a `vm.SyntheticModule` is executed synchronously within the `evaluate()` call, and its return value is discarded.
+This means if `evaluateCallback` is an asynchronous function, the promise returned by `evaluate()` will not reflect its asynchronous behavior, and any rejections from an asynchronous `evaluateCallback` will be lost.

 `evaluate()` could also be called again after the module has already been evaluated, in which case: